bolemo/aegis/README.md

   * `-vpn-no-bypass` + without VPN network range bypass
 * `down` - stops aegis shield protection
 * `refresh` - updates shield directives from servers in `aegis.sources` and custom lists (blocklists, whitelist)
+  * `custom-only` - will refresh directives only from custom lists (using offline cache for sources)
 * `unset` - stops and unsets aegis shield
   * `-rm-config` + and removes the configuration system (mostly if you plan not to use the script anymore)
   * `-rm-symlink` + and removes the symlink /usr/bin/aegis (mostly if you plan not to use the script anymore)